How to create ssh keys, how to get them safely to your server, and how to manage multiple keys and make ssh-ing into a machine really easy.

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDOGfrmloAfkrrigjJjgGjr2aCM0z++bKJk9H6iJHc2jCB8l3T1KNGy+G0V4xe60XFm2i7/CaV4MjAhM9bSXBxxdga2ZlfhDNB4JTs0wanWzJxPqGeiMvLjtjTbGg3nuF1gR5ZLSMs8V4QAtsvAPVR6iE5TnqRtQwgb67OGCuwi44askvtveVXWtgIUsrDYxzfSHfgDPyhNXPMG9Ci7NxltMhiqUiuNkMJxtZ/pktTUJmlwCifQS/1g5YPU/ywPizeyqzoWo7o0pp823LIgiFPN9uyiWdwdB3+Qc7zfcKNYuXxRV5U6Ne3znXQRxiMi05D0jDv682JRE5NQEXF bob@localbob

-~/.ssh/authorized_keys, we need to put the public key there, there are few way to go about this.
+~/.ssh/authorized_keys, we need to upload the public key there, there are few way to go about this.

-Probably the most painless solution of these, downside being it won’t work on OS X (scroll to method #2 if you’re on OS X).
+Probably the most painless solution, downside being it won't work on OS X (scroll to method #2 if you’re on OS X).

 $ ssh-copy-id email@example.com